argoproj/argoproj/community/feature-status.md

 `Current Status: <status> (Since <version>)`

-Since relates to the version a feature was introduced, not the version it changed the status.
+Since relates to the version it changed the status, _not_ the version when the feature was first introduced in the codebase.

 Example: